 Cyrilla Suwarsa grew up in Indonesia eating her grandma’s roasted cashews.
-Now, inspired by grandma’s recipes, she and her sister roasts Indonesian cashews.
+Now, inspired by grandma’s recipes, she and her sister roast Indonesian cashews.
 They start with great nuts.
 They roast them in tiny batches.
 And the results are really, really good.

 Cashews aren’t just a nut.
 They’re also a fruit.